-Although declarer has collected two Club tricks, our ♣A 10 is now sitting over declarer's ♣Q 6 and he can't play Clubs again - otherwise we take two Club tricks.
+Although declarer has collected two Club tricks, our $\clubsuit A$ 10 is now sitting over declarer's $\bigstar J$ 6 and he can't play Clubs again - otherwise we take two Club tricks.

 Declarer now plays a Diamond to his King (as partner plays low again) but he has no way to come to nine tricks.
-The ◆K is the fifth trick, the ◆A is the sixth trick, the ▼A is a seventh and he can set up a long Diamond for eight.
-The ninth trick, though, just doesn't materialise.
+The \bullet K is the fifth trick, the \bullet A is the sixth trick, the \P A K are a seventh and and an eighth.
+The ninth trick, though, just doesn't materialize.
 The two 4-1 breaks are fatal to East's cause.